 When it is a Moxie’s Bellini!
 At my new bartending gig one of the signature drinks is the Bellini.
-It is a very popular drink, but is more of a slushy then a classic Bellini.
-It seems that at some point in time, some one (Milestone restaurant chain) came up with the idea to ride on the coat tails of Giuseppe Cipriani original classic Bellini, made from white peach puree and Italian sparkling wine (prosecco).
+It is a very popular drink but is more of a slushy than a classic Bellini.
+It seems that at some point in time, someone (Milestone restaurant chain) came up with the idea to ride on the coattails of Giuseppe Cipriani original classic Bellini, made from white peach puree and Italian sparkling wine (prosecco).
 Moxies uses the name to describe their flavourful international peach slushy, but it barely resembles the classic recipe.
 Now, this drink is very popular and they are sold frequently and people do like them, so I can’t argue with that, but if you are looking for a true classic Bellini, Moxies won’t have it.
-But we will try to make any drink to your specifications, if you ask of course.
+But we will try to make any drink to your specifications if you ask of course.

-The Moxies Bellini, according to the table top drink list, is a mixture of rum, peach schnapps, sparkling wine, club soda and sprite.
-The drink is topped of with a splash of sangria.
-The drink looks good, and by all accounts it tastes good, but it is not a classic Bellini.
+The Moxies Bellini, according to the tabletop drink list, is a mixture of rum, peach schnapps, sparkling wine, club soda and sprite.
+The drink is topped off with a splash of sangria.
+The drink looks good, and by all accounts, it tastes good, but it is not a classic Bellini.

 The issue for me is that if I order a Bellini, I expect the original formulation.
-If I order a medium rare fillet mignon, I don’t want a well done sirloin strip.
+If I order a medium rare filet mignon, I don’t want a well-done sirloin strip.

 Moxies Bellini Recipe

 26 oz Sparkling Wine (the cheap stuff)

 Combine in vat, stir ’til koolaid is dissolved and load into slush machine.
 Without a slushy machine, you really can’t duplicate this recipe.

 * This is also similar to the Milestones Bellini recipe.